Scripps Mercy Family Medicine Residency

 Health insurance

 All residents (and their families at minimal cost) are offered individual health insurance including medical, dental, vision and prescription coverage, under the Scripps medical insurance plan.
-Residents may also participate in the Scripps Wellness Program.
+Residents may also participate in the Scripps Wellness Program to reduce insurance premiums.

 Professional liability coverage